PeterHickman/Legion/README.md

 ### `run` - Run a script from the host on the target

 The command `run create_admin_group.sh` will copy the file `create_admin_group.sh` from the host machine to the target machine, make it executable and run it.
-Any output form the script will appear in the log file and on the screen
+Any output from the script will appear in the log file and on the screen

 Once the script has been run it will be removed from the target machine